MaxineslyMa/MaxineslyMa.github.io/_pages/about.md

     **IEEE Transactions on Circuits and Systems for Video Technology**, vol. 34, no. 5, pp. 3245-3259, May 2024. **(中科院一区)**

-25. Han Yan, Haijun Zhang, Jianyang Shi, **Jianghong Ma**, "Texture Brush for Fashion Inspiration Transfer: A Generative Adversarial Network With Heatmap-Guided Semantic Disentanglement,"
+25. Han Yan, Haijun Zhang, Jianyang Shi, **Jianghong Ma**, "Texture Brush for Fashion Inspiration Transfer: A Generative Adversarial Network With Heatmap-Guided Semantic Disentanglement,"<br>
     **IEEE Transactions on Circuits and Systems for Video Technology**, vol. 33, no. 5, pp. 2381-2395, May 2023. **(中科院一区)**

 26. Linlin Liu, Haijun Zhang, Qun Li, **Jianghong Ma**, and Zhao Zhang,